QUICK SUMMARY:

 Audiences not only make it easier to analyze user behavior and compare different groups, but they also allow you to choose which audiences are served which ads.
 What’s more, GA4 ensures your audiences stay accurate and up-to-date because users who no longer fit are automatically removed.

-Google Analytics 4 reports come with a variety of audience templates available out-of-box.
+The Google Analytics 4 reporting tool comes with a variety of audience templates available out-of-box.
 Still, if you really want to take control over who sees your ads and who doesn’t, you should be creating your own custom audiences that can be shared with Google Ads as well (more on this later).

 Differences Between Audiences and Segments in GA4